-Impact Fee Area Unit Type Service Unit EDU Factor Gross Fee/ Unit Fatrolla (North and South) Single-Family Dwelling 1.00 \$770 Estrella (North and South) All other uses 1 acre 4.00 \$3,080 Loycon (Most and Fast) Single-Family Dwelling 1.00 \$1,037 Laveen (West and East) All other uses 1 acre 4.00 \$4,148
+Service Area Unit Type Service Unit EDU Factor Gross Fee/ Unit Estrolla (North and South) Single-Family Dwelling 1.00 \$770 All other uses 1 acre 4.00 \$3,078 Lawoon (Most and East) Single-Family Dwelling 1.00 \$1,037 Laveen (west and Last) All other uses 1 acre 4.00 \$4,148

 Before determining an actual impact fee schedule, offsets must be taken into consideration, in accordance with A.R.S 9-463.05, Section E.7.
 An offset is applied for any alternative revenue dedicated to paying for a portion of the same improvements funded by impact fees.
-In the case of storm drainage fees, the only alternative revenue sources used to pay for relevant projects are County funds collected by the Maricopa County Flood Control District, and these funds are taken into account in the project-by-project calculations.
-Since the Flood Control District matches are already assumed, and the impact fee-funding portion is only the City contribution, no separate calculation is made for offsets.
+In the case of storm drainage fees, only alternative revenue sources directed to paying off remaining debt on existing 100-year events, regional-scale facilities will be included; all funding of the City's portion of future projects will come from impact fees.